-When Margery Hexton was 68 years old, in 1994, she moved from her home in Chicago to the rural Hawaiian island of Kauai to be near her daughter and grandchildren during retirement.
+When Margery Hexton was 68 years old, in 1994, she moved from her home in Chicago to the rural island of Kauai in the state of Hawaii to be near her daughter and grandchildren during retirement.
 Although her family was there, she left behind friends and a deeply rooted life.

 The way she coped, the bridge to her new life and community, was volunteering.
-Margery wasted no time getting started; the very same week she moved, Margery began volunteering at the National Tropical Botanical Garden, a stunning green space dedicated to research and conservation of rare tropical plants.
-More than 23 years later, at age 91, she is still volunteering and helping to save native Hawaiian plants, and using her artistic abilities to make crafts sold at local art sales, with proceeds benefiting the garden.
+The same week she moved Margery started volunteering at the National Tropical Botanical Garden (NTBG), a stunning green space dedicated to research and conservation of rare tropical plants.
+More than 23 years later, at age 91, she is still volunteering and helping to save endemic native Hawaiian plants and using her artistic abilities to make crafts sold at local art sales, with proceeds benefiting NTBG.

 Describe your volunteer role at the National Tropical Botanical Garden.

 A friend of my daughter’s introduced me to the garden and I’ve loved it ever since – it’s such a magical place.
 I’ve always had a big garden, and my mother had a garden too.
 When I volunteer on Monday mornings, I sit at the plant site surrounded by pots and dirt and transplant.
 On Fridays, I work with other volunteers in our Oshibana group; we make crafts out of fabric and other materials, which we sell at local craft fairs.
 We make a lot of money – maybe $800 a year that goes to the garden.